White Sage

 • Essential oils and extracts

 Internationally, white sage crosses borders without restriction.
 CITES and other conservation treaties don’t limit its trade.
-The European Union, Canada, Australia, New Zealand, and the United Kingdom all permit white sage imports without special permits or documentation.
+The European Union, Canada, Australia, New Zealand, and the United Kingdom all permit imports without special permits or documentation.